You too can get involved...

 [TV Theme collector Mark Koldys of Dearborn, MI recognized the

-source melody in this film soundtrack recently recorded, as
+source melody in this film soundtrack recently recorded on the

 the End Credits THEME used on all three versions of the Series